SecureCodeWarrior/sensei-blog-examples/guiceexamples/src/test/java/reporters/readme.md

 }
 ~~~~~~~~

+I could potentially write another recipe to pick this up.
+I probably wouldn't do that unless forgetting to add the static injection became a semi-regular error that I made when coding.

 ## Summary

 If we ever find ourselves making a mistake with a common root pattern, then Sensei can help codify the knowledge around detecting and fixing the issue, and then hopefully, it won't slip through code reviews and into production.

+Sometimes the recipes we write identify heuristic patterns i.e. matching them doesn't guarantee that there is a problem, but is likely that there is a problem.

+Also, the recipes and QuickFixes that we write, don't have to be fully comprehensive, they need to be good enough that they help us identify and fix problems without being overcomplicated.
+Because when they become overcomplicated they become harder to understand and harder to maintain.